Preference - Contacts

 Identity

-In the Identity preferences, you can define the identities available for contacts.
-Identities are used to categorize the customers and other contacts.
+In Preference → Contacts → Identity, you can define the identities available for contacts.
+Identities are a mandatory field used to categorize the customers and other contacts.
 For example, the identity of a customer has to be known or verified due to MiFID regulations, and the identity selection can be used to determine whether the identity of the customer is known and how the customer was identified.
-For contacts, an identity is mandatory.

-Identities can be defined in the Identity window in Preference.
-An identity consists of a code and a name: the code is used to identify the identity in the system, and the name is used to view and choose the identity in the user interface.
+An identity consists of a code and a name.
+The code is used to identify the identity in the system and the name is used to view and choose the identity in the user interface.
+The following table shows the standard identities in the system.

 Juridical form